Last updated: July 30, 2026

 | 2025 | $10.32 | $10.23 | $10.09 | $9.98 | $10.12 | $10.10 | $10.12 | $10.10 | $9.84 | $9.80 | $9.80 | $9.68 | ||

-Since the fund's inception in June 2023, returns have been 24.8% net of fees.1 while continuing to generate approximately 9% annualized income.
-This total return reflects two components: income distributed to investors, and changes in the market value of the underlying loans within the portfolio.
+Since its inception in June 2023, the Fund has generated a cumulative return of 26.1%, while producing approximately 9% annualized income.
+This total return reflects two components: income distributed to investors and changes in the market value of the underlying loans held within the portfolio.

 What do these numbers mean?